manish-in-java/Scratchpad/Python/PetClinic/README.md

     * View a list of all veterinarians who work at the clinic
     * Add a veterinarian
 * Clients
-    * View a list of all client who have ever visited the clinic
+    * View a list of all clients who have ever visited the clinic
     * Add a client
 * Pets
     * View a list of all pets who have ever visited the clinic